 Microsoft Project offers users plenty of pre-installed templates, and each of these can be customized to fit your particular use case.
-This makes getting started on a new project much easier.
+This makes getting started managing projects much easier.

 As one would expect from a Microsoft tool, Project provides a comprehensive desktop experience, but as an added bonus, it also features a robust mobile app, so you can view and update projects wherever you are.

-Airtable is an easy-to-use database and spreadsheet software.
-It lets you add “records,” or cells of data, to a comprehensive data table.
+Airtable is an easy-to-use database and spreadsheet project management software.
+It lets you add "records," or cells of data, to a comprehensive data table.
 This grid view serves as your default Airtable workspace.